faraheloumi/AOSP-gRPC-DiagnosticApplication-Kotlin-Docker-GitLabCI-Kubernetes-ArgoCD/README.md

         mkdir ~/android-aosp
         cd ~/android-aosp
         ```
-    - To get the latest version of Repo with its recent bug fixes .
-You must specify a URL for the manifest , which specifies where the various repositories included in the Android source are placed within your working directory
+    - To get the latest version of Repo with its recent bug fixes, You must specify a URL for the manifest , which specifies where the various repositories included in the Android source are placed within your working directory
       ```bash
       repo init -u https://android.googlesource.com/platform/manifest -b android14-gsi
       ```